Skip to Main Content

 Asian American, Native Hawaiian, and Pacific Islander Heritage Month: Welcome

-A resource to celebrate the Asian Pacific American experience in the United States.
-A rather broad term, Asian/Pacific encompasses all of the Asian continent and the Pacific islands of Melanesia (New Guinea, New Caledonia, Vanuatu, Fiji and the Solomon Is
+Asian/Pacific American Heritage Month – a celebration of Asians and Pacific Islanders in the United States.
+The term "Asian/Pacific" encompasses all of the Asian continent and the Pacific islands of Melanesia (New Guinea, New Caledonia, Vanuatu, Fiji and

 Welcome